Algolisted-Org/AlgoListed/README.md

 find it helpful and informative.
 <br/><br/>
 ## Tech Stack
 This project is created with MERN stack.
-A few third party APIs and services are used, such as the Google Spread Sheet APIs, Firebase for deployment, and Render for the backend.
+A few third party APIs and services are used, such as the Google Spread Sheet APIs, Firebase for deployment, and Cyclic for the backend.

 Frontend hosted on Firebase : https://algorithmist-dev.web.app/

-API hosted on Render : https://algorithmist-api.onrender.com/
+API hosted on cyclic.sh : https://algolisted.cyclic.app/

+Main Website : <a href="algolisted.com">algolisted.com</a>
 <br/><br/>
 ## Modules of Algorithmist
 <br/>